Are Museums Your Vacation Jam? Let’s Check Some Out!

 Heading back up to the Finger Lakes region make sure you head to The Rockwell Museum!
 It’s a Smithsonian Affiliate museum made up of American art.

 The museum is located in Corning Old City Hall and is a fantastic spot for locals and visitors of all ages.
-It’s really a community more than a museum.
+It’s a community more than a museum.

 The galleries are filled with exhibitions that cover the experiences, ideas, and natural beauty of America.
 You can even get a combo ticket for the Corning Museum of Glass!